phoenixframework/phoenix/guides/contexts.md

     $ mix ecto.migrate
 ```

-This time around, we used the `phx.gen.context` task, which is just like `phx.gen.html`, except it doesn't generate the web files for us.
+This time around, we used the `mix phx.gen.context` task, which is just like `mix phx.gen.html`, except it doesn't generate the web files for us.
 Since we already have controllers and templates for managing users, we can integrate the new credential features into our existing web form.

 We can see from the output that Phoenix generated an `accounts/credential.ex` file for our `Accounts.Credential` schema, as well as a migration.
 Notably, phoenix said it was `* injecting` code into the existing `accounts.ex` context file and test file.
 Since our `Accounts` module already exists, Phoenix knows to inject our code here.